#1 Address Learning Loss & the Growing Achievement Gap

 #3 Special Education: Online Learning and Services

-Special education related services is a leading concern right now for schools and parents.
+Special education-related services are a leading concern right now for schools and parents.
 One of the greatest concerns is that a lot of students may not have received the services that were explicitly outlined for them in their Individualized Education Program (IEP).
-For instance kids may have been assigned three hours of speech and language services each week, but schools may not have been able to accomplish that as they found that Zoom did not work well enough.
+For instance, kids may have been assigned three hours of speech and language services each week, but schools may not have been able to accomplish that as they found that Zoom did not work well enough.
 So they will need to make up for those lost services.
 Another emerging issue I am hearing from the field relates to “child find.”
 Children in the 0 to 3 age range are not getting the early intervention assessment and services they need, and this will be a compounding problem in the near future.

 There are also significant legal ramifications here that are not a concern for general education.
 In special education, compensatory services will be a huge challenge for schools and parents alike.
 (I will go into that topic much more deeply in my next article.)
 Parents are asking for additional hours to make up for lost time.
 And schools need to find a way to pay for all of that so that when August comes they can start back fresh and be caught up and not owing hours.
 Summer and extended school year programs may well be essential for accomplishing compensatory services.
 Superintendents will need to look at ways to draw upon IDEA funds and Title II funds that can be used to help support students in making up some of their learning loss.